kengyulin/Exam-platform/README.md

 The page displays a search box and shows matched document titles and excerpts.
 It also has a **Sync** button that triggers a reindex of the `temp` directory by calling the `/sync` endpoint.

+The React app also exposes a basic WYSIWYG editor powered by CKEditor.
+Use it to enter a file name and rich-text content, then press **Save** to POST the document to the `/add` endpoint so that it is immediately indexed.

 ## Security Considerations